PraveenUppar/IEEEVITBHOPAL/README.md

 IEEE VIT BHOPAL HACKATHON BEYOND LEVEL 0

 Project Title: Uni-Help
 Theme: Student Welfare
 Team Name: Code Blooded
 Team Number: BLH09
 Team Members: Praveen Uppar, Tejasav Khandelwal, Pushpak Chanda, Kriti

 Project Description:

-Student Welfare Web App 🌐
+Student Welfare Web App

 A comprehensive web application designed to enhance student life, providing a one-stop platform for various student needs.
 Our app offers five key features:

-1. Academic Support 📚: Access past year question papers and upload new ones to help fellow students.
+1. Academic Support: Access past year question papers and upload new ones to help fellow students.
-2. Alumni Network 📈: Connect with college alumni, view their LinkedIn profiles, and expand professional network.
+2. Alumni Network: Connect with college alumni, view their LinkedIn profiles, and expand professional network.
-3. Club Central 🎉: A centralized platform for clubs to advertise events, list details, and reach a wider audience.
+3. Club Central: A centralized platform for clubs to advertise events, list details, and reach a wider audience.
-4. Project Hub 💡: Showcase student projects, collaborate with interested individuals, and find team members to bring ideas to life.
+4. Project Hub: Showcase student projects, collaborate with interested individuals, and find team members to bring ideas to life.
-5. Package Delivery 📦: Easily list delivery details, pick up orders, and have packages delivered to students.
+5. Package Delivery: Easily list delivery details, pick up orders, and have packages delivered to students.

-Our webapp aims to foster a supportive community, facilitate knowledge sharing, and simplify student life.
+Our web app aims to foster a supportive community, facilitate knowledge sharing, and simplify student life.
 Explore our repository to learn more about our project and contribute to its growth!

 Technologies Used: